Connect with us

 on

-Even though all 122 legislative districts will be on the November ballot, Democrats have no of wrestling control from the Republican majority later this fall.
+Even though all 122 legislative districts will be on the November ballot, Democrats have no chance of wrestling control from the Republican majority later this fall.

 Democrats are not challenging in enough legislative seats to gain control.